crashr/gppm/README.md

 $ gppmc
 Usage: gppmc [OPTIONS] COMMAND [ARGS]...

-  Group of commands for managing LlamaCpp instances and configurations.
+  Group of commands for managing llama.cpp instances and configurations.

 Options:
+  --host TEXT     The host to connect to.
+  --port INTEGER  The port to connect to.
   --help          Show this message and exit.

 Commands:
-  get     Get various resources. reload  Reload LlamaCpp configurations.
+  apply    Apply LlamaCpp configurations from a YAML file. disable  Disable a LlamaCpp instance. enable   Enable a LlamaCpp instance. get      Get various resources. reload   Reload LlamaCpp configurations.
 ```

 ## Configuration